Bank of England to wait out soft data as eyes next rate rise

-LONDON (Reuters) - The Bank of England held interest rates steady on Thursday and said weak growth during a snowy start to 2018 was likely to be only temporary, but it wanted to see a pick-up in the economy in the next few months before raising borrowing costs.
+LONDON (Reuters) - The Bank of England held interest rates steady on Thursday and said weak growth during a snowy start to 2018 was likely to be temporary, but it wanted to be sure the economy was picking up in coming months before raising borrowing costs.

-In sharp contrast to expectations a few weeks ago that it would raise rates, the BoE said its nine rate-setters voted 7-2 to keep them at 0.5 percent.
+In sharp contrast to overwhelming expectations a few weeks ago that they would raise rates, BoE policymakers voted 7-2 to keep them at 0.5 percent.

 That was in line with forecasts from economists polled by Reuters in the past week.

-Governor Mark Carney said the BoE - which cut its 2018 growth forecast due to the weak start to the year and trimmed its inflation forecasts - expected the economy would pick up speed again and it was sticking to its message that rates would probably need to rise.
+Governor Mark Carney said the BoE - which cut its 2018 growth prediction and trimmed its inflation forecasts - expected growth would gain speed again.
+It was sticking to its message that rates would probably need to rise - for only the second time in over a decade - once that recovery was clear.

-Investors slightly pushed back their expectations of when that was likely to happen.

-“The judgment relies on the economic data being broadly consistent with the Monetary Policy Committee’s projections,” Carney told reporters.
+“What’s the sensible thing to do?
+Do you act now or do you wait to see evidence that that momentum is re-asserting,” Carney told reporters.

+“The judgement of the majority of the committee is you wait to see for some evidence of that reasserting.”

+Rate futures showed less than a 50 percent chance of a hike in August, the next time the BoE updates its forecasts.

-“It looks like the 2018 rate hike has been delayed not canceled,” Fitch Ratings chief economist Brian Coulton said.
+“It looks like the 2018 rate hike has been delayed not cancelled,” Fitch Ratings chief economist Brian Coulton said.

-“But the area that is probably giving them most grounds for pausing is the recent weakening in consumption indicators, which could be flagging a bigger downside risk to the growth outlook.”

 Britain’s economy grew more slowly than most of its peers last year after a Brexit-driven jump in inflation hit consumer spending power and some businesses delayed long-term investment.

-Growth slowed even more sharply in the first quarter of 2018 on a mix of unusually snowy weather and headwinds from Britain’s impending European Union exit.
-Surveys have suggested little rebound last month.
+Growth slowed even more sharply in early 2018 on a mix of unusually icy weather and headwinds from Britain’s impending European Union exit.

-For now, most policymakers wanted to wait to be sure that the economic weakness passed quickly.

-Recent data “had been consistent with a temporary soft patch, with few implications for ... the outlook for the UK economy,” most of the BoE’s rate-setters said.
-“There was value in seeing how the data unfolded over the coming months.”
+Recent data “had been consistent with a temporary soft patch...,” most of the BoE’s rate-setters said. “(But) there was value in seeing how the data unfolded over the coming months.”

-That could leave the door open for a rate rise in August, when the BoE next updates its economic forecasts, or November.

-Despite weak growth, the BoE sees the need for rate hikes because it thinks the economy, hurt by weak productivity and lower immigration due to Brexit, risks overheating.
+Despite weak growth, the BoE sees the need for rate hikes because it thinks the economy could overheat due to long-term weak productivity and lower immigration driven by Brexit.

-Carney - who in February said rates might go up sooner than the BoE had previously suggested - was asked by a reporter about the description of him as an “unreliable boyfriend” which was first used by a British lawmaker because of his previous failed signals about when rates might rise.
+Carney said in February that rates might go up sooner than the BoE had previously suggested, and was asked by a reporter on Thursday about the description of him as an “unreliable boyfriend” - first used by a British lawmaker because of his previous signals about when rates might rise, which misfired.

+“The only people who throw that term at me are in this room,” Carney told the news conference.

 Policymakers Ian McCafferty and Michael Saunders, who again voted for a rate rise, agreed the weak growth so far this year reflected “temporary or erratic factors”, but said delaying a rate hike risked more abrupt tightening later on.